You can’t make buttermilk biscuits without buttermilk…or can you?

 It works wonders in waffles, cakes, and pancakes.
-You can add it to salad dressings, coleslaw, or cornbread.
+And you can add it to salad dressings, coleslaw, or cornbread.

-Heck, you can even use it to make fried chicken!
+Heck, you can even use it to make tender buttermilk baked chicken!

 Of course, you can’t use it if you don’t have it.
 That’s where these buttermilk substitutes come in handy.

 But first, let’s answer an obvious question: what is buttermilk?

 Today’s buttermilk is a bit different from what it used to be.

 Originally, it was the milky liquid left after churning butter.
 Butter + milk, get it?